WasmEdge/docs/docs/contribute/plugin/develop_plugin_c.md

   }
   ```

   There can be several module instances in a plug-in shared library.
-Here in above code snippet take a module named as `wasmedge_plugintest_c_module` for the example.
+Here in the above code snippet take a module named `wasmedge_plugintest_c_module` for the example.

 - **Supply the plugin descriptions**- In this step, you need to provide the descriptions of the plugin and the modules it contains.
 These descriptions will be used for searching and creating the plugin and module instances.